fedryalvindra/rentnow/README.md

   Thirdparty libraries:

-  - react-query
-  - react-router-dom
+  - react-query: For manage all data comes from api
+  - react-router-dom: Single page application
-  - react-icons
+  - react-icons: For icons
+  - react-hook-forms: For manage form state
-  - react-hook-forms
+  - react-hot-toast: For notification
+  - react-recharts: For show graphic
-  - react-toast
+  - react-loading-skeleton: For loading

 - Supabase (Backend as a service)